angelsubirana/follows/_posts/2001-01-03-notgranted.md

 howto: y
 ---

-# Access or authorization not granted errors
+# Authorization required errors

 You have got the following message:

 - "Authorization required"

-This happens if you have not granted the app access to your iOS Twitter accounts.
+This happens if when have been asked you not granted the app access to your iOS Twitter accounts.
 In order to correct it follow this step by step guide:

 1.- Go to Settings app and then to the Twitter section.